 The harmonious beauty of a milky white body decorated with elegant, brightly colored overglaze enamel designs was highly valued not only in Japan but also abroad.
 Kakiemon style porcelains were exported widely to Europe through the Du tch East India Company (VOC) since 1659.

 However, Nigoshide ceased to be created in the middle of Edo period (18th century) owing to difficulty of obtaining raw material and the elaborate production process.
 After a long period of absence, Kakiemon XII and his son Kakiemon XIII successfully reproduced the original Nigoshide by carefully studying family archival documents passed down in the family during the Edo period.
 In 1971 the Nigoshide technique was designated by the Japanese government as an Important Intangible Cultural Property and continues to be highly regarded around the world today.

 The Nigoshide technique has been inherited by Kakiemon XIV, who has further developed the potential of Kakiemon style porcelain by fusing this warm white porcelain body with innovative designs inspired by nature found in the neighboring Aso and Kokonoe mountain areas.

 352 Nanzan Tei, Arita-cho, Nishimatsuura-gun, Saga Prefecture, 844-0028, Japan

 (to Hasami Arita I.C.)

-Please be aware that there are numerous imitations of Nigoshi-de style, polychrome overglaze enamels and underglaze cobalt blue Kakiemon porcelain.
-When not purchasing a Kakiemon porcelain directly from the Kakiemon Kiln, affiliated branch, a registered dealer or department store, we ask that you take extra care to ensure that the work you purchase is a true Kakiemon piece.
+Please note that there are numerous imitations of Nigoshide style, polychrome overglaze enamels and underglaze cobalt blue Kakiemon porcelain.
+When you do not purchase a Kakiemon porcelain directly from the Kakiemon Kiln, affiliated branch, a registered dealer or department store, we ask that you take extra care to ensure that the work you purchase is a true Kakiemon piece.